There’s nothing better than kicking back after a long day and watching some TV, is there?

 This is particularly useful if you enjoy watching videos where you can learn something, or you love watching vloggers.

 There are some films and shows that you can watch on YouTube, but you may have to pay a small fee, kind of like a rental streaming service that’s readily available at any time.

 YouTube TV isn’t the same thing as YouTube – this is a streaming service where you can find your favorite channels!

-It’s a live TV streaming service with over 85 channels and networks, which is great for sports fans or if you want access to local news.
+It’s a live TV streaming service with over 100 channels and networks, which is great for sports channels or if you want access to local news.

 Or should I say the kids won’t be fighting?
 They can have access to channels like Cartoon Network and Disney, no problem!

-It’s $65 a month, so a bit more on the pricier side than the options we have looked at so far.
+It’s $65 a month, so YouTube TV is a bit more on the pricier side than the options we have looked at so far.

 YouTube TV also has a free 2-week trial, so you can really give it a try before you stop using cable TV.
 I’m sure you won’t regret switching if this is your pick!

 6. Sling TV